Fretadao/f_service/README.md

 ### Using the result

 Use the methods `#successful?` and `#failed?` to check the status of your result.
-If it is successful you can access the value with `#value`, and if your service failed, you can access the error with `#error`.
+If it is successful, you can access the value with `#value`, and if your service fails, you can access the error with `#error`.

 A hypothetical controller action using the example service could look like this: